By Michael E. Miller

 This relationship has lasted for about the same period as another tradition, one that to a casual observer might seem unrelated: that Sunrise commissioners are almost always appointed before they are elected.
 That is, a sitting commissioner might retire or take another job or die, and the remaining commissioners would select a new one.
 In the election to follow, that commissioner would have all the advantages fundraising, for starters of being an incumbent.

 For these reasons and perhaps because of the city's climate of unruffled complacency, the city's government enjoys a continuity rare in politics.
-For the past 20 years, power has been concentrated among a small group of men for whom the electorate is treated as delicately as a sleeping dragon.
+For the past 20 years, power has been concentrated among a small group of men who treat the electorate as delicately as a sleeping dragon.

 But by happenstance, several contentious issues roused voters in 2001, and though turnout was a microscopic 13 percent, two nonincumbents were finally elected as commissioners: Don Rosen and Sheila Alu.